requireiot/MySoilSensorESP32/README.md

 The software prints a lot of logging messages to UART#2 (GPIO pins 16 and 17), to which I connect an optically isolated FTDI-style USB to serial module.
-This was really helpful for understanding what goes on, and where dekays occur.
+This was really helpful for understanding what goes on, and where delays occur.

 ## Power consumption and battery life